todiane/cycle-of-life-p2/README.md

 As well as the main game area, the following webpages are also deployed at the end of the game

-***Winner Page***
+**_Winner Page_**
 This page displays if the player wins the game and provides an oportunity for them to play again or exit the game.
+The social media buttons are also present.

 ![Image of winner page](assets/images/cyclelife-winner.webp)

-***Lose Page***
+**_Lose Page_**

 This page displays if the player loses the game and provides an oportunity for them to play again or exit the game.
+The social media buttons are also present.

 ![Image of you lose page](assets/images/cyclelife-lose.webp)

-***Thank You Page***
+**_Thank You Page_**

 This page displays if the player selects the NO button on either the winner or lose pages.
 It also provides a final opportunity to play the game again.
+The social media buttons are also present.

 ![Image of thanks page](assets/images/cyclelife-thanks.webp)